casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 1. Which NFTs do I own?
 2. Which NFTs does someone else own?

-The first method to answer these questions is an [account-centric approach](#querying-the-account), in which we trust the account owner and the information stored in the account's NamedKeys.
-This account could be an account we own, or someone else owns.
+The first method to answer these questions is an [account-centric approach](#querying-the-account), in which you trust the account owner and the information stored in the account's NamedKeys.
+This account could be an account you own or someone else owns.
 This method is less secure and needs to be based on trust.
-At a high level, we would follow these steps:
+To apply this method, proceed according to the following steps:

 - Look for NamedKeys in this format: "cep78_*_m_1000_p_#".
 - Query each "cep78_*_m_1000_p_#" dictionary using the `casper-client get-dictionary-item` and the `dictionary-address`.

-The second method is a [contract-centric approach](#querying-the-contract), in which we interrogate the NFT contract.
-This method is more secure than the first approach and can be used when we need to verify or cannot trust an account's NamedKeys.
-To apply this method, we usually follow these steps:
+The second method is a [contract-centric approach](#querying-the-contract), in which you interrogate the NFT contract.
+This method is more secure than the first approach and can be used when you need to verify or cannot trust an account's NamedKeys.
+To apply this method, follow these steps:

 - Query the "page_table" dictionary from the CEP-78 contract using its seed URef and the account hash (without the "account-hash-" prefix).
 - Then, query each page dictionary given its seed URef and the account hash (again, without the "account-hash-" prefix).